 Don't worry about a thing.
 Jamaica History, Horoscopes - Astrology

-A cartoonbuddy Jamaica history notes maker.
+A cartoon buddy of Jamaica history notes maker.

-Hello Buddy... welcome to the Reggie Chill page... first of all, I have a question for you...Do you know who discovered the continent of America?
+Hello Buddy...
+Welcome to the Reggie Chill page...
+First of all, I have a question for you...Do you know who discovered the continent of America?
 Well human buddy, if you answered Christopher Columbus (1451-1506) in 1492, you would be sort of correct, and sort of not.

 It was actually the Vikings from Scandinavia who had first discovered Newfoundland in present day Canada, (about 100 AD), and these were the first of the recognised European tribes to set foot upon the large American continent (North).
 But of course, these Vikings had no real idea as to where, in relation to the rest of the European map, and the world in general, that this land lay.

 Even the Great Mr Christopher Columbus for that matter, who is credited with the first discovery of the American continent, also had no real idea (and never did, even until his death) as to where the land area he had discovered with his initial expedition ships, the Nina, Pinta and Santa Maria was, and he did not realise it's geographical relationship with the rest of the known world at the time.